baumlab/Gitting-started/Gitting-started.md

 # Sets the default email for git to use when you commit
 ```

+You might want to tell Git to remember your username and password when you clone new repos.
+Follow instructions on cashing passwords: <https://help.github.com/articles/caching-your-github-password-in-git/>

 ###2.
 Navigating the Github website

 Clicking the Git icon button in top left (the cat) shows you the main screen.